 Applicants must carefully net out other effects before taking benefits from Property Value Increases (e.g. from a transit station).
 For example, if the property value goes up by the exact same value as the developer's investment then this is not a benefit.
 Property value increases over and above the developer's investment may potentially be a benefit from the project.
 The analysis should also consider to what extent an increase in land values induced by the project in one area causes a reduction in land values in some other area.
 Applicants must also net out any property value increases that result from time savings or other benefits that have already been counted.
 Applicants can only count the net increase in land value as a benefit.
 Simply asserting that there is a property value increase net of time savings is inadequate.
 The Department expects any applicant claiming these types of benefits to provide a rigorous justification of the benefit.
 Applicants should note that any claimed societal benefit from a property value increase is only a one-time "stock" benefit.
 Applicants can not treat it as a stream of benefits accruing annually.
-To the extent possible, applicants should use survey methods to estimate the value of the estimate the value of the expected property value increase from transit or other transportation improvements.
+To the extent possible, applicant should use survey methods to estimate the value of the estimate the value of the expected property value increase from transit or other transportation improvements.
 If an applicant uses benefit transfer methods, it should take great care to satisfy the selection criteria and the disqualifying criteria noted in OMB Circular A-4 (p.
 25).
-Meeting all of these criteria is difficult, but an applicant should satisfy most of them before applying this approach.
+The basis for the benefit transfer should be a peer reviewed study and we'd expect the proposed project to share similar characteristics with the original project.
+This would include transit type (e.g. light rail), number of stations, number of track miles, type of neighborhood, retail activity, general demographic characteristics (e.g. per capita income), size of municipality, and geographic region.
+Meeting all these criteria is difficult, but an applicant should satisfy most of them before applying this approach.
+If they cannot do so (and this will often be the case), applicants should limit themselves to only a qualitative discussion of these types of benefits.

 Transit and bicycle paths may provide greater accessibility to alternative transportation modes, but they will not actually enhance livability unless people use them, and the desire to use them will depend in part on where these modes go and on the amenities provided with them.
 If there is mode shift from vehicles to a bicycle path, then there will be benefits from reduced congestion for remaining drivers, time savings for mode-shifters (if applicable), savings from reduced vehicle operating costs (to some extent offset by any bicycle-related costs), and Sustainability benefits from reduced vehicle emissions.
 The applicant should estimate the number of people taken off the roads and then calculate the corresponding benefits.
-Transit and bicycle paths can also induce land use changes that result in greater density of development and more mixed-use development, thus reducing the number of passenger-miles of transportation needed to access jobs, schools, shopping, and recreational opportunities.
+There may also be transportation benefits to existing riders from being able to use a dedicated trail ("mobility benefits").
+However, the methodology behind estimating these benefits (as well as bicycle recreational benefits) is not well developed nor widely accepted.
+As such, applicants should limit themselves to only a qualitative discussion of these types of benefits.